gus-hub-tech/aws-amplify-site/README.md

 ## 🌐 About This Project

 A modern, responsive portfolio website showcasing my journey as a Cloud Computing Professional with expertise in AWS services and Linux systems administration.
-This single-page application highlights my transition from healthcare to IT, technical skills, certifications, and professional experience in cloud technologies.
+This multi-page application highlights my transition from healthcare to IT, technical skills, certifications, and professional experience in cloud technologies.

 ---